greenelab/connectivity-search-manuscript/manuscript.md

 total number of null DWPCs,
-total number of nonzero null DWPCs, sum of null DWPCs, sum of squaured null DWPCs, and number of permuted hetnets.
+total number of nonzero null DWPCs, sum of null DWPCs, sum of squared null DWPCs, and number of permuted hetnets.
 These values are sufficient to estimate the _p_-value for a DWPC, by either fitting a gamma-hurdle null distribution or generating an empiric _p_-value.
-Furthermore, these statistics are additive accross permuted hetners.
+Furthermore, these statistics are additive across permuted hetnets.
 Their values are always a running total and can be updated incrementally as statistics from each additional permuted hetnet become available.

 We generated null DWPC summary statistics for all Hetionet metapaths with length ≤ 3, and bundled them into HetMat archives by metapath length [@doi:10.5281/zenodo.1435834].